Handling Invalid Input

 {% endif %}

-In this approach, even though the user is at /contacts/create, the form is still rendered directly within the same file.
+, the form is still rendered directly within the same file.

 Test the re-rendering

 Let’s test it!
 Navigate to your Contact Us form and submit enter invalid data.
-The form should re-render at /contacts/create.
+The form should re-render at /contacts/create

 Display error messages